 - Do you have existing financial obligations that would weaken your ability to weather a period of low or no income?

 - What personal trait of yours would make you an unappealing leader?

-Realistically, it is impossible to be completely free of weaknesses—I am highly skeptical of business plans that have a "remedy" for every weakness.
-My personal opinion is that the crux should be on acknowledging weaknesses and knowing how to contain damage.
+Realistically, it is also impossible to be completely free of weaknesses—I am highly skeptical of plans that have a "remedy" for every weakness.
+My personal opinion is therefore that the crux should be on acknowledging weaknesses and knowing how to contain the damage.
 Obviously, downplaying weaknesses helps in no way at all.

 - What developing social trends could your intended business benefit from?

 - Are there any manpower talents or technological benefits that you could utilize?

 - Are there any significant reasons for your targeted clientele to switch to using you?

 - Are there any industry gaps to fill?

 - Are there other parties willing to partner with or invest in your intended business?

 - Do you possess any personal credentials or experience that might attract industry cooperation?